 Hyun Woo ("Chris") Lee

 Hyun Woo (“Chris”) Lee is an assistant professor in the Department of Construction Management.
+He teaches undergraduate and graduate courses in construction documents, cost estimating, sustainable construction and utility system constructions.
 His research interests center on integrating advanced financial analysis, project development and management strategies in the process of delivering energy-efficient commercial buildings and sustainable infrastructures.
 His areas of expertise include advanced risk assessment for energy efficiency investments, lean design and development of sustainable infrastructures, IT innovation in project management, and construction safety.
 Lee previously taught at Oregon State University and spent seven years in the U.S. and Korean construction industries as a field engineer, project engineer and estimator.
 He holds a bachelor of science in architectural engineering from Seoul National University and a Ph.D. in civil and environmental engineering from the University of California, Berkeley.

 Profile | email@example.com